ParallelMaths/parallel/pages/7-12-maths-jokes.md

 but your teachers are providing you with the first stepping stones towards gaining an understanding of the nature of space, and how you can build the sort of flabbergasting structures in this video.
-There is one question afterwards and then you can hit the submit button and your first Parallelogram has been completed.
+There is one question afterwards and then you can hit the submit button.

 @[youtube](Wx4yi5m8IfI?rel=0)